-It’s a sing-a-long tribute because the songs are so familiar the audience couldn’t be stopped from singing along even if they tried!
-A four piece ensemble comprised of Sue and Dwight, Michelle Rumball, and Tony Laviola. takes the audience on a musical journey sharing stories and providing historical context highlighting the importance of the songs, which are performed in the style true to the period.
+A singalong tribute, because the songs are so familiar the audience couldn’t be stopped from singing along even if they tried!
+The group, comprised of Sue and Dwight on vocals and guitars, and Tony Laviola, on double bass, takes the audience on a musical journey sharing stories and providing historical context highlighting the importance of the songs, which are performed in the style true to the period.

 Audiences are transported back to the coffeehouses of the 1960's Folk Revival.
 The show includes folk classics like 'If I Had A Hammer', 'Blowin In The Wind', 'Walk Right In', ‘Turn Turn Turn', 'Tom Dooley', 'Five Hundred Miles' and many many more.